 Think of what you’re good at.
-Play the piano or other instrument really well?
+Play the piano or another instrument really well?
 Maybe you have a great singing voice.
 Can you teach others to play/sing well too?
 Hang your hat up as an instructor.

 This is a side hustle that would require little to no upstart expense and can be done in your home.
 Schedule lessons during the kids’ nap or quiet time.
 Post your services on social media, Craigslist, or simply spread the word at church and in your circle of friends.
 Put up flyers at school or local community centers.